When Does PTSD Go Away—Or Does It?

 Takeaway

-For many people with PTSD, symptoms eventually cease, and they’re able to return to happy and healthy lives.
+For many people with PTSD, symptoms eventually decrease, and they’re able to return to happy and healthy lives.
 The duration of PTSD can vary widely, though, and will often depend on the individual and their symptom severity.
-Whether you’re experiencing chronic and recurrent PTSD, or you’ve recovered from trauma but are still living with emotional challenges, the healing process can be facilitated by therapy.
+Whether you’re experiencing chronic and recurrent PTSD or you’ve recovered from trauma but are still living with emotional challenges, the healing process can be facilitated by therapy.
 If you’re looking for a convenient therapeutic modality, consider connecting with a mental health professional online.
 Matching with a licensed therapist can be a constructive next step on your journey toward recovering from PTSD and cultivating mental and emotional wellness.

 Heal from trauma with compassionate support